frangucc/thenodechronbook/README.md

 PAGE 8

-> **PANEL ONE** - FIRST EVER LOOK AT NON, GOU'S BROTHER.
-HE'S BOUNCING A MINI SOCCER BALL (SIZE 1 FUTSAL BALL) OFF THE WALL BESIDE GOU, POSSIBLY SITTING IN A CHAIR HE'S TIPPING BACK.
+> **PANEL ONE** - FIRST EVER SCENE WITH GOU AND NON, THEY ARE INTRODUCED AS A PAIR, ONLY GOU IS CLEARLY THE LEAD HACKER IN THE FAMILY.
+NON'S JUGGLING A MINI SOCCER BALL (SIZE 1 FUTSAL BALL).
+AFTER ABOUT 60 JUGGLES HE SMASHES THE BALL WITH HIS RIGHT FOOT AND SMASHES AN OLD UNUSED MONITOR ON THE OTHER SIDE OF THE ROOM THEY ARE IN.
 NEXT TO HIM IS ARE SEVERAL STACKS OF OLD POWER SUPPLIES THAT HAVE BEEN RIPPED OUT OF A BUNCH OF OLD PCS.
 THE PCS ARE IN ANOTHER HUGE PILE, COVERED UP BY A TARP, JUST IN CASE.

+* **Sound:** Pap, pap, pap, pap

+> **PANEL TWO** - A CLOSE UP OF NONS CAREFUL LOOK AS HE JUGGLES THE BALL COMFORTABLY ON HIS FOOT.
+PROPER FORM IS KEY TO THIS SHOT.

+* **Sound Continues:** Pap, pap, pap, pap, powwwww-boooot!!!

+> **PANEL THREE** - NON GOES FROM A JUGGLE TO A VOLLEY KICK, SHOOTING THE BALL INTO A LINE DRIVE ACROSS THE ROOM THEY ARE IN AND NAILS AN OLD COMPUTER SCREEN AT WHAT LOOKS LIKE TO BE NONS DESK (WHICH HE NEVER USES).

+* **1 Nōn:** 55, 56, 57, 58, 59, 60, g-g-g-g-goooooallllllla-soooooo

+> **PANEL FOUR** - NON DOES A CELEBRATION DANCE, THE RONALDO MOVE, AFTER HE SCORES - HE'S EXAGGERATING AND MAKING A BIG DEAL OF THE SILLY GOAL HE SCORES, AND ISN'T PHASED BY DAMAGING THE SCREEN.

+* **2 Gou:** Will you get outta here with that ball!
+I'm working!

+> **PANEL FIVE** - GOU SHOUTS AT NON.

-* **2 Nōn:** What's dad got against technology anyhow?
+* **3 Nōn:** Hastag Anger Issues.
+What's dad got against us messing with technology anyhow?
 And why are you salvaging old PC power sources?

 ![](https://pbs.twimg.com/media/Ccluhu_XIAAcV29.jpg:large)

-> **PANEL TWO** - GOU RESPONDS TO NON WITHOUT ALLOWING HIMSELF TO BE DISTRACTED AS HE WORKS ON CLIPPING OUT THE CURRENT COPPER COIL FROM THE POWER SUPPLY WITH A WIRE CUTTING PLIERS.
+> **PANEL SIX** - GOU RESPONDS TO NON WITHOUT ALLOWING HIMSELF TO BE DISTRACTED ANYMORE AS HE WORKS ON CLIPPING OUT THE CURRENT COPPER COIL FROM THE POWER SUPPLY WITH A WIRE CUTTING PLIERS.
 HE RESPONDS TO NON VERY CASUALLY, AS IF BARELY PAYING ATTENTION TO WHAT NON HAS TO SAY.
 NON IS WEARING A SOCCER JERSEY AND IS CLEARLY MORE OF A JOCK, WHILE GOU IS DRESSED IN HIS BASEMENT HACKER OUTFIT (SEE CHAPTER WARDROBE NOTES BELOWS)

 * **3 Gou** I dunno.
 I think he doesn't want us to grow up to fast... that and I think something happened to him in the industry just before he went on his sabbatical.
 And I'm replacing the coils with Rodin Coils.
 Testing something...

-> **PANEL FOUR** - NON STOPS BOUNCING THE BALL AS IF HE'S INTENTIONALLY LEFT IT ROLL AWAY AS HE FACES GOU.
+> **PANEL SEVEN** - NON STOPS BOUNCING THE BALL AS IF HE'S INTENTIONALLY LEFT IT ROLL AWAY AS HE FACES GOU.
 HE LOOKS CONCERNED AND NERVOUS FOR GOU AS HE TRIES TO WARN HIM.
 BUT GOU DOESN'T SEEM TO BE QUITE AS CONCERNED.

-> **PANEL FIVE** - BALL ROLLS AWAY AS NON PEERS IN OVER GOUS SHOULDER.
-GOU HAS JUST S

 * **4 Nōn** You know if he catches you down here with all this stuff he's gonna kill you.

-> **PANEL SIX** - GOU HOLDS UP THE HC-SRO4 SONAR SENSOR AND EXPLAINS TO NON THAT HE'S IMPLEMENTED HIS OWN SECURITY SYSTEM.
+> **PANEL EIGHT** - GOU HOLDS UP THE HC-SRO4 SONAR SENSOR AND EXPLAINS TO NON THAT HE'S IMPLEMENTED HIS OWN SECURITY SYSTEM.
 GOU HOLDS UP THE SENSORS BEFORE NONS EYES BUT NONS NOT AMAZED, RATHER, HE'S SKETPICAL, AS IF TO SAY, WHAT DID YOU DO NOW?

 * **5 Gou** I got eyes and ears on him all the time.
 You see this sonar sensor?
 If he even comes near the basement door upstairs I'll know.

 * **5.1 NOTE** Get the HC-SRO4 Ultrasonic sensor expansion pack online and setup your own security system like Gou.

 * **5.2 QR CODE** http://store.gamifyed.com/#/sonar-expansion-pack

-* **6 CAP** Disguised as a normal thirteen year old boy, he is one of most elite ECE hackers in the world.
+* **6 CAP** Disguised as a normal thirteen year old boy, Gou is one of most elite ECE hackers in the world.
 From his secret basement headquarters in Garfield Park, he takes part in the most innovative programming and engineering projects known to man.

-> **PANEL SEVEN** - INTENTIONALLY BLANK
+PAGE 9

+> **PANEL ONE** - THE BOYS CONTINUE TO HACK, AND THE CAMERA BACKS OFF FROM THEM A LITTLE AS THEY CONTINUE TO CHAT.

 * **7 Nōn** The guys a couch potatoe.

-PAGE 9

-> **PANEL ONE** - TBD
+> **PANEL TWO** - WE CUT TO A SCENE OF CHINO UPSTAIRS LAYING ON THE COUCH IN HIS ROBE.
+IT'S THE AFTERNOON AND HE CLEARLY HAS NO AMBITION.
+THERE IS MUCH MORE TO THIS PANEL TBD.

 * **1 Gou** You know Vero said he wasn't always a bum, and that one day he completely changed, almost as if he gave up on life.

 ![](https://pbs.twimg.com/media/Cdh4YL3UsAQ4i-d.jpg)

-> **PANEL TWO** - NON HAS AN UH OH MOMENT WHEN HE REALIZES HE SHOULD BE LOOKING AFTER HIS YOUNGER SISTER LILU.
-THE BOYS QUICKLY FIND OUT EXACTLY WHAT SHE'S DOING.
+> **PANEL THREE** - THE IMAGE OF CHINO IS INTERRUPTED BY A RANDOM UH OH MOMENT NON HAS WHEN HE REALIZES HE SHOULD BE LOOKING AFTER HIS YOUNGER SISTER LILU.
+HE APPARENTLY FORGOT HE WAS SUPPOSED TO BE LOOKING AFTER HIS YOUNGER SISTER BUT NOT TO WORRY THIS TIME, THE BOYS QUICKLY FIND OUT EXACTLY WHAT SHE'S DOING.

 * **2 Nōn** Where's Lilu?

 ![](https://pbs.twimg.com/media/Cdh4GDSUMAApZAt.jpg)

-> **PANEL THREE** - LILU FLYING THE DRONE GOU MADE OUTSIDE.
-TBD WIP...
+> **PANEL FOUR** - WHILE FOCUSED IN ON THE COIL HE'S FINALLY RIPPED OUT OF THE LAST POWER SUPPLY, GOU CASUALLY MURMERS TO NON THAT LILU IS OUTSIDE FLYING A DRONE HE MADE HER.

 ![](https://hackster.imgix.net/uploads/image/file/111261/IMG_20160113_180144.jpg?w=580&h=435&fit=max&fm=jpg)